AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Open a terminal.

-1. Clean up all SSH sessions.
+1. Clean up all SSH sessions for each web nodes of the cluster.

    ```bash
    ssh USERNAME@CLUSTER.ent.magento.cloud 'rm /run/platform/USERNAME/xdebug.sock'
    ```

-1. Set up the SSH tunnel for Xdebug.
+1. Set up the SSH tunnel for Xdebug for each web nodes of the cluster.

    ```bash
    ssh -R /run/platform/USERNAME/xdebug.sock:localhost:9000 -N USERNAME@CLUSTER.ent.magento.cloud